PythonOT/POT/README.md

 [59] Taylor A. B. (2017).
 [Convex interpolation and performance estimation of first-order methods for convex optimization.](https://dial.uclouvain.be/pr/boreal/object/boreal%3A182881/datastream/PDF_01/view) PhD thesis, Catholic University of Louvain, Louvain-la-Neuve, Belgium, 2017.

+[60] Thornton, James, and Marco Cuturi.
+[Rethinking initialization of the sinkhorn algorithm](https://arxiv.org/pdf/2206.07630.pdf).
+International Conference on Artificial Intelligence and Statistics.
+PMLR, 2023.